 - Articles of Association;

 - A cover letter providing details of the proposed business;

 Company Registry Fees

 he registration and annual fees for any company are dependent on the size of the authorised share capital.
 Also worth noting is that licence fees are due annually in January of each year, but the Companies Registry is under no obligation to notify the company that the fees are due.
+If these fees are not paid by the 31 March (of each year), they begin to accrue penalties up to 100% of the fee.
 Every company is responsible for paying these annual fees and if you do not pay them the company will usually be struck off the register of Cayman Islands incorporated companies.
-If the company had any assets at the time it was struck off, those assets would then become the property of the Government of the Cayman Islands and dealings with such assets deemed to be illegal.
-It is possible, if you were ignorant of the fact that annual fees are due, that your company could be struck off without your knowledge.
-This is one of the benefits of using a local licensed corporate services provider, as they will process the annual paperwork and remind you of the amount and timing of annual fees.
-Their fees are a lot less than the fees you would pay to an attorney to make the necessary application to the Cayman Court for the company to be re-instated to the register!
+If the company had any assets at the time it was struck off, those assets will become the property of the Government of the Cayman Islands.
+If you were ignorant of the fact that annual fees were due, your company could be struck off without your knowledge.
+This is one of the benefits of using a local licensed service provider, as they will process the annual paperwork and remind you of the amount and timing of annual fees.
+Their fees are a lot less than the fees you would pay to an attorney to make the necessary application to the Cayman Court for the company to be re-instated to the registry!

 Bodden Corporate Services

 Tel: (345) 945 0400 Fax: (345) 945 0345

 Provides incorporation services and maintains registered office of companies and all corporate records.
 The company also offers comprehensive immigration advice, assists with work permit renewals and processes Cayman Islands and British passport applications, as well as prepares business staffing plans.
 Bodden Corporate Services also provides compliance services.